-The main objective of Aviation Business Development is to forge a visionary, long-term strategy that will deliver airline capacity in line with demand, introduce new markets, identify business opportunities, and develop additional revenue streams.
+The main objective of Aviation Business Development is to forge a visionary, long-term strategy that will deliver airline capacity in line with demand, introduce new markets and identify business opportunities.

-Sydney Airport continually strives to be the number one airport in Australia.
+Sydney Airport continually strives to be the number one airport in Asia-Pacific.
 Our goal is to become one of the leading airports in the world.

 Aviation Business Development engages with airlines, catering to the 36.9 million business and leisure passengers that flow through our terminals annually and hosting the tens of thousands who come to greet or say farewell daily.

-Our city’s iconic beauty and economic importance ensures Sydney Airport continues to flourish as the 31st busiest in the world.
+Our city’s iconic beauty and economic importance ensures Sydney Airport continues to flourish as the world’s 31st busiest airport.

 Our airport benefits from Sydney’s cachet and powerhouse allure: Australia’s largest city boasts the presence of global corporate giants, one of the fastest growing financial markets in Australasia, and is home to the country’s dominant service sector.